Singapore's ground-breaking haze law faces uphill challenge

 The law sets out the possibility of fines for companies that cause haze pollution regardless of whether they operate in Singapore.
 But making it work in practice will be tough.

-"I am skeptical of whether there will ever be a successful prosecution when this law comes into force," Eugene Tan, a member of parliament and law professor, said during debate on the bill.
+"I am sceptical of whether there will ever be a successful prosecution when this law comes into force," Eugene Tan, a member of parliament and law professor, said during debate on the bill.

 The haze is caused by forest clearing in Indonesia during the annual dry season, particularly when fires are set to clear undergrowth which then spark fires in layers of peat.